HHVV88/VV-Linux/README.md

 Change of plans, I'm gonna make it an x86 operating system first, but I have yet to aquire that x86 macbook pro, so my start date will be pushed back to at the earliest, next Saturday.
 But you never know, I'm a seventh grader nearing the end of the semester.
 There's a chance that stuff get's pushed back even more because of homework and summatives (finals for each unit, btw, I'm in the IB MYP), and maybe even Christmas.
 Also, I'm thinking of starting a youtube series where I document making this linux distro I have dubbed "Blackcomb".
 If you were wondering, I dubbed thy operating system Blackcomb because of Blackcomb mountain, and project Blackcomb (windows 7).
 Best Regards
 –The Developer–

+If you want to email me about something, email me at mrducktheduck@duck.com (yes, it's a joke, yes it's a real email).